 -

-- What feeling are you protecting me from?
+- What feelings are you protecting me from?

-- What is the emotional need you are fulfilling?
+- What are the emotional needs you are fulfilling?

 - What are you afraid would happen if you stopped over-functioning?

-- How can I nourish you? (the over-functioning part)
+- How can I support you? (the over-functioning part)

 Recognizing burnout in ourselves can sometimes be very difficult